AriaSalvatrice/AriaModules/README.md

 ### Re-usable .hpp libraries

 Not that the code is very good, but some libraries I created for my own use are available under the less restrictive terms of the [Do What The Fuck You Want To Public License](https://spdx.org/licenses/WTFPL.html), to allow every VCV creator to do what the fuck they want.
-The files in question are [`src/components.hpp`](src/components.hpp), [`src/javascript.hpp`](src/javascript.hpp), [`src/lcd.hpp`](src/lcd.hpp), [`src/portablesequence.hpp`](src/portablesequence.hpp), [`src/prng.hpp`](src/prng.hpp), and [`src/quantizer.hpp`](src/quantizer.hpp).
+The files in question are [`src/javascript.hpp`](src/javascript.hpp), [`src/lcd.hpp`](src/lcd.hpp), [`src/portablesequence.hpp`](src/portablesequence.hpp), [`src/prng.hpp`](src/prng.hpp), [`src/quantizer.hpp`](src/quantizer.hpp), and [`src/widgets.hpp`](src/widgets.hpp).

 ### Faceplates

  [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/), with the exception of my signature logo, which is copyrighted, and generally not directly baked into my faceplate SVG files.
-You may freely distribute your faceplate edits to the VCV community.
+You may freely distribute your faceplate edits.

 ### Components (knobs, jacks, etc)